• BLOG

 1/2-3/4 cup olive oil

-Transfer to a jar and refrigerate until ready to use.
-This will keep for 2 weeks in the fridge, or can be frozen if you make a larger batch.
+3. Taste and adjust seasoning as desired.
+Transfer to a jar and refrigerate until ready to use, where it will keep for 2 weeks in the fridge.
+Alternately, you can make a double batch and freeze extra to use later.

 Leave a Reply.